a8f/xvisbell2/README.md

 Flash a window on the screen whenever the X11 bell is rung.

 The typical way to use this program is to run it in the background when X starts.
 If you are using a desktop environment, it probably includes a way to run applications at startup.
-Otherwise this can be done by adding the line `xvisbell` to `~/.xinitrc`.
+Otherwise this can be done by adding the line `xvisbell` to `~/.xinitrc` (assuming you did `make install`, otherwise the path to `xvisbell` must be specified).
 Alternatively, you can start it in your window manager's startup script, e.g. for i3 add the line `exec --no-startup-id xvisbell &` to `~/.i3/config`.

 Usage